nehalineogi/azure-cross-solution-network-architectures/aks/README-docker-singlehost.md

 #
 # Inspect the network space for each bridge
+# Note: You can specify the IP address range, subnet,
+# gateway, and other options.
+See docker network
+# create --help for details
 #
 root@docker-host-1:/home/localadmin# docker network inspect bridge | grep -A 2 -i "Subnet"
                     "Subnet": "172.17.0.0/16"